-The economic projections for the school year are higher wages and higher prices for food and commodities.
+The economic projections for the school year are higher wages and higher prices for energy and commodities.
 The impact of higher wages impacts the overall economy with inflation.
-At the local level, while there is an increase in real estate transfers; high mortgage rates have impacted first time home buyers.
-Student enrollment has leveled off and the district does not anticipate growth in the upcoming years.
+Student enrollment is flat and the district does not anticipate growth in the upcoming years.